ultralytics/yolov5/README.md

 - All checkpoints are trained to 90 epochs with SGD optimizer with lr0=0.001 at image size 224 and all default settings.
 - **Accuracy** values are for single-model single-scale on [ImageNet-1k](https://www.image-net.org/index.php) dataset.<br>Reproduce by `python classify/val.py --data ../datasets/imagenet --img 224`
-- **Speed** averaged over 100 inference images using a [Colab Pro](https://colab.research.google.com/signup) V100 High-RAM instance.<br>Reproduce by `python classify/val.py --data ../datasets/imagenet --img 224 --batch 1`
+- **Speed** averaged over 100 inference images using a Google [Colab Pro](https://colab.research.google.com/signup) V100 High-RAM instance.<br>Reproduce by `python classify/val.py --data ../datasets/imagenet --img 224 --batch 1`
 - **Export** to ONNX at FP32 and TensorRT at FP16 done with `export.py`. <br>Reproduce by `python export.py --weights yolov5s-cls.pt --include engine onnx --imgsz 224`
 </details>
 </details>